Derek Hough & Girlfriend Hayley Erbert Laugh Over Flashback To His First ‘Dancing With The Stars’ Season

 While Derek can laugh about it now, he talked Hayley through exactly what happened as he showed her the throwback clip.

-“I love that you don’t take yourself too seriously,” one fan commented in response to the clip.
+“I love that you don’t take yourself too seriously,” one fan commented in response.

-Hayley shared a throwback related to her beau’s first season as a pro on DWTS via social media too.
-She uploaded his first pro photo for the series and it generated quite the reaction from the couple’s fans.
+Hayley also shared a throwback related to her beau’s first season as a pro on DWTS via social media.
+She uploaded his first pro photo for the series, and it generated quite the reaction from the couple’s fans.

 Derek smiled as he posed while wearing a dark blazer, white shirt, and blue tie.
 Dancing with the Stars fans got a chuckle out of this one.
 Not only did he look incredibly young in this picture, but it was quite the straight-laced look in comparison to how different those types of photos for the series are now.